Show your employees the whole process

 It would be easy — and, to some extent, understandable — for companies to throw up their hands and declare onboarding a lost cause with everyone working from home.
 However, this new shared reality makes the process more important than ever.
 One of the great perks of office culture is the serendipity that occurs when people meet under unplanned circumstances and realize they can be of service to one another.
 This not uncommon occurrence can perform a lot of heavy lifting when formal processes are inadequate, though it ceases to be a magical X factor when we cease sharing a common space.
 Managers, therefore, need to be even more deliberate with how they introduce a new hire to their new role.

 Remote work doesn’t change the fact that people still crave the opportunity to form social bonds.
 The magic of a great team can be seen in the ways in which it coheres as a community, ways which often transcend the formal workplace.
 This sort of sociability enables a sense of belonging that will never be imparted via a boring slide deck.

 As for the hesitation around investing in something whose payoff isn’t clear, there is an understandable tension between optimizing for a new hire’s time to first commit vs optimizing for their lifespan at the company.
 While a manager may want to harvest contributions as quickly as possible, they must realize that they’re doing so at the potential expense of that employee making even greater long term contributions to the company.
-In so doing, they negatively impact a shared culture of high performance.
+In doing so, they negatively impact a shared culture of high performance.
 It’s not for nothing that Facebook gives some new hires a 3 to 6 week tour of the company before handing them off to their specific team and manager.
 During that time, these employees are allowed to engage with different parts of the stack, asking questions and acquiring a holistic picture of how the company functions.